On this page

 Earnings on any investment assets you hold outside super could be an important component in your retirement income, but not all super calculators give you the option to include these earnings.

-6. Don’t forget insurance premiums
+6. Don’t forget fees and insurance premiums

+Retirement calculators also usually assume you will pay a steady premium for the insurance cover provided by your super fund every year until retirement.
 A common default setting for insurance is the cost of basic cover for TPD and income protection for a member aged 40, but this may not reflect your personal circumstances.
 This cost may be too expensive for younger super fund members and too cheap for older members who face higher premiums as they age.

 8. Work out your retirement income budget